Analysis | The collapse of Supreme Court consensus

-As you likely noticed, that is no longer the case.
+As you probably noticed, that is no longer the case.
 Not only are voice votes extinct, so are broadly bipartisan confirmation votes.
 The last Supreme Court nominee to have received more than 70 votes was Chief Justice John G. Roberts Jr., nearly 20 years ago.
 The six justices confirmed since have averaged less than 60 — and the last three were confirmed thanks to the 2017 decision to make Supreme Court nominations exempt from the filibuster.

-What’s happened is what’s happened to American politics broadly: bipartisanship has declined as partisanship has increased.
+What’s happened is what’s happened to American politics broadly: Bipartisanship has declined as partisanship has increased.

 We can visualize this.
-I took the 14 contested confirmations since the beginning of Ronald Reagan’s presidency and contrasted each senator’s vote on the nomination with his or her ideology score as measured by VoteView.
+I took the 14 contested confirmations since the beginning of Ronald Reagan’s presidency and contrasted each senator’s vote on the nomination with his or her ideology score as measured by Voteview.
 Since we now expect members of the president’s own party to support his nominees and for members of the opposition to, well, oppose those nominees, I’ve highlighted those votes that went the other way: members of the president’s party who voted no and members of the opposition who voted yes.

-(VoteView measures DW-NOMINATE scores for ideology, which runs on a scale from -1 to 1.
-In order to compare senators regardless of party, what’s shown is the absolute value of each ideology score.
+(Voteview measures DW-NOMINATE scores for ideology, which runs on a scale from minus-1 to 1.
+To compare senators regardless of party, what’s shown is the absolute value of each ideology score.
 A Democratic senator who’s as far from the middle — zero — as a Republican would have an equivalent ideology score.)

 You’ll notice right away that the number of party-defying votes has evaporated.
 Senators are less willing to vote against their president or for a president of the opposing party.
 (By the way, independents are counted as members of the party with which they caucus.)
 But notice, too, that the density of more-moderate senators has declined.
 There are a lot more circles lower on each chart in recent nominating votes than there were for Sandra Day O’Connor.